 1962 Ferrari 250 GTO

-The most expensive car ever sold at public auction is 1962 Ferrari 250 GTO, chassis 3413, that achieved $48,405,000 at the RM Sotheby’s Monterey 2018 auction during Monterey Week in California, USA.
+The second most expensive car ever sold at public auction is the 1962 Ferrari 250 GTO, chassis 3413, that achieved $48,405,000 at the RM Sotheby’s Monterey 2018 auction during Monterey Week in California, USA.
 At the time of sale, it increased the world record price set by another 250 GTO four years earlier by more than $10 million.

 This Ferrari 250 GTO was driven by Phil Hill in preparation for the 1962 Targa Florio but was particularly successful in 1962 when privateer Edoardo Lualdi-Gabardi raced it to six overall victories and a further five first in class finished to win the Italian Championship.
 It would also win its class at Targa Florio in both 1963 and 1964.

 This 1962 Ferrari 250 GTO is considered a very authentic and original example.
 Although 250 GTOs are rumored to have sold privately for $70 million, this is only the second 250 GTO sold at public auction for more than a decade.

 1962/3 Ferrari 250 GTO Berlinetta